MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

    ![subscribed events list](~/media/channels/slack-subscribed-events.png)

 1. At the bottom of the screen, click **Save Changes**.

+As you add events in Slack, it lists the scopes you need to request.
+The scopes you need will depend on the events you subscribe to and how you intend to respond to them.
+For Slack supported scopes, refer to [Scopes and permissions](https://api.slack.com/scopes).
+See also [Understanding OAuth scopes for Bots](https://api.slack.com/tutorials/understanding-oauth-scopes-bot).

+> [!NOTE]
+> As of June 2020 Slack channel supports Slack V2 permission scopes which allow the bot to specify its capabilities and permissions in a more granular way.
+All newly configured Slack channels will use the V2 scopes.
+To switch your bot to the V2 scopes, delete and recreate the Slack channel configuration in the Azure portal Channels blade.

 ### Add and Configure Interactive Messages (optional)